Siege of Petersburg: Meade's assaults (June 15–18, 1864)

-Grant selected Butler's Army of the James, which had performed poorly in the Bermuda Hundred Campaign, to lead the expedition toward Petersburg.
-On June 14 he directed Butler to augment the XVIII Corps, commanded by Brig.
-Gen. William F. "Baldy" Smith, to a strength of 16,000 men, including Kautz's cavalry division, and use the same route employed in the unsuccessful attacks of June 9.
-Since Beauregard had insufficient men available to defend the entire Dimmock Line, he concentrated 2,200 troops under Brig.
-Gen. Henry A. Wise in the northeastern sector.
+Grant selected Butler's Army of the James, which had performed poorly in the Bermuda Hundred campaign, to lead the expedition toward Petersburg.
+On June 14 he directed Butler to augment the XVIII Corps, commanded by Smith, to a strength of 16,000 men, including Kautz's cavalry division, and use the same route employed in the unsuccessful attacks of June 9.
+Since Beauregard had insufficient men available to defend the entire Dimmock defensive line, he concentrated 2,200 troops under Wise in the northeastern sector.
 Even with this concentration, infantrymen were spaced an unacceptable 10 ft apart.
 His remaining 3,200 men were facing Butler's army at Bermuda Hundred.

-Baldy Smith and his men crossed the Appomattox shortly after dawn on June 15.
+Smith and his men crossed the Appomattox shortly after dawn on June 15.
 Kautz's cavalry, leading the advance, encountered an unexpected stronghold at Baylor's farm northeast of Petersburg.
-Brig.
-Gen. Edward W. Hinks's men launched two attacks on the Confederates and captured a cannon, but the overall advance was delayed until early afternoon.
+Hinks's men launched two attacks on the Confederates and captured a cannon, but the overall advance was delayed until early afternoon.
 Smith started his attack after delaying until about 7 p.m., deploying a strong skirmish line that swept over the earthworks on a 3.5 mi front, causing the Confederates to retreat to a weaker defensive line on Harrison's Creek.
 Despite this initial success and the prospect of a virtually undefended city immediately to his front, Smith decided to wait until dawn to resume his attack.
-By this time Maj.
-Gen. Winfield S. Hancock, the II Corps commander, had arrived at Smith's headquarters.
+By this time Hancock, the II Corps commander, had arrived at Smith's headquarters.
 The normally decisive and pugnacious Hancock, who outranked Smith, was uncertain of his orders and the disposition of forces, and uncharacteristically deferred to Smith's judgment to wait.

 Beauregard wrote later that Petersburg "at that hour was clearly at the mercy of the Federal commander, who had all but captured it."
 But he used the time he had been granted to good advantage.
-Receiving no guidance from Richmond in response to his urgent requests, he unilaterally decided to strip his defenses from the Howlett Line, which was bottling up Butler's army in Bermuda Hundred, making the divisions of Maj.
-Gens.
-Robert Hoke and Bushrod Johnson available for the new Petersburg defensive line.
+Receiving no guidance from Richmond in response to his urgent requests, he unilaterally decided to strip his defenses from the Howlett defensive line, which was bottling up Butler's army in Bermuda Hundred.
+This made the divisions under Hoke and Johnson available for the new Petersburg defensive line.
 Butler might have used this opportunity to move his army between Petersburg and Richmond, which would have doomed the Confederate capital, but he once again failed to act.